dahliaOS/zircon-rpi/zircon/docs/kernel_cmdline.md

 The `k oom info` command will show the current value of this and other parameters.

+## kernel.pti.enable=\<int>

+If set to 1, this enables page table isolation, a mitigation for the Meltdown vulnerability (AKA CVE-2017-5754).
+If set to 0, this disables page table isolation.
+If set to 2 or unset (the default), this enables page table isolation on CPUs vulnerable to Meltdown.

+This option only affects x86 systems.

 ## kernel.mexec-pci-shutdown=\<bool>

 If false, this option leaves PCI devices running when calling mexec.
 Defaults